 Advisement for the major is available from the Early and Elementary Education Department

-Early Childhood/Elementary Education Dual Certification, B.S.
-Curriculum Guide (Suggested 4+ -Year Plan of Study)
+Elementary Education, B.S.
+Curriculum Guide (Suggested 4-Year Plan of Study)

-Candidates who successfully complete the early childhood/elementary education dual certification major are eligible to apply for Maryland State Department of Education certification in early childhood education, grades PreK-3 and elementary education, grades 1-6.
+Candidates who successfully complete the elementary education major are eligible to apply for Maryland State Department of Education certification in grades 1-6.

 Transfer Program for A.A.T.
 Candidates

 Candidates who earn an Associate of Arts in Teaching (A.A.T.) in early childhood education or elementary education from a Maryland community college, or who meet the requirements set with Delaware Technical Community College, are qualified for entry into the Professional Teacher Education Program (PTEP).
 Admission to the Professional Teacher Education Program (PTEP) is granted based on the completion of your A.A.T.
+Candidates who earn an A.A.T. in elementary education who change their major to Early Childhood Education will have additional credits to complete.
 Please read the information below to determine your degree status.